Myself Pendu

-Myself Pendu is a 2015 Punjabi comedy movie directed by Surinder Rihal under the banner of Music Box Media Entertainment Co., releasing on 4 September 2015.
-Myself Pendu starring Preet Harpal, Sayali Bhagat and Ather Habib in lead roles.
+Myself Pendu is a 2015 Punjabi comedy movie from India directed by Surinder Rihal under the banner of Music Box Media Entertainment Co., released on 4 September 2015.
+Myself Pendu stars Preet Harpal, Sayali Bhagat and Ather Habib in lead roles.

 Plot

 This is the story of two guys (Preet & Harpal) played by Preet Harpal & Ather Habib.
 They belong to a middle-class family & have a very care free attitude.
 They are never serious towards life & future.
 They keep on making schemes which can make them live a luxurious life.
 Their father who is Ex Sarpanch always try to teach them the facts of life so as to make them efficient & independent for at least those things which are necessary for daily life.
 On the other hand, their mother always supports them for whatever rubbish they do.

 First time Jaswinder Singh Bhalla is performing in double role.
 The other one is a prized gangster Kaka Bishnoi.
 Both of them stage plan to loot a Jeweller so that they can get arrested their father who is look alike of gangster Kaka Bishnoi and claim prize of 2.5 crores from Government.
 They convince their mother who further convinces their father.
 They also take Police inspector into confidence and make a plan.
 Then they went to loot jeweller where as a coincidence real gangster also come along with his gang and as already planned police arrives.
 In ensuing melee real gangster is arrested and the gang members take away Ex Sarpanch considering him their boss.